-A wide angle zoom lens is a versatile option suitable for a wide range of scenarios, and for Fujifilm shooters, one option is the XF 10-24mm f/4 R OIS WR lens, a recent update to the original.
-This excellent video review takes a look at the lens and the sort of performance and image quality you can expect from it in practice.
+A wide angle zoom lens is a great one to have in the bag for a variety of genres and scenarios, and for Fujifilm shooters who do not need an expensive f/2.8 option, there is the XF 10-24mm f/4 R OIS WR lens.
+This great video review takes a look at the lens and the sort of performance and image quality you can expect from it in practice.

-- Four aspherical elements for reduced distortion and spherical aberrations and increased sharpness
+- Four aspherical elements for less distortion and spherical aberrations and better sharpness

-- Super EBC coating for reduced flares and ghosting and increased contrast
+- Super EBC coating for less flares and ghosting and deeper contrast

 - Stepping motor for fast and quiet autofocus suitable for both photos and video